MuxZeroNet/Third-Party-Files/README.md

 ## News
 **Apr 7, 2017.** A majority of outdated libraries are being replaced with up-to-date libraries.
 In addition, the ZeroNet developer plans to remove the unmaintained BitcoinEEC library from the source code.
 Users and packagers should update ZeroNet.

 **Apr 8, 2017.** ZeroNet on Windows now uses OpenDEC compiled OpenSSL binaries.
-The old PySocks library is used in ZeroNet source code due to compatibility issues.
+The old PySocks library is used in ZeroNet source code due to a monkey patching issue.
 [Help us investigate it.](https://github.com/HelloZeroNet/ZeroNet/issues/893)

 ## Included in ZeroNet
-As of **April 8, 2017**, these libraries are included in `ZeroNet/src/lib/`.
+As of **April 14, 2017**, these libraries are included in `ZeroNet/src/lib/`.

 | Status | Included library | Library last release | Library last updated in ZeroNet |
 | ------ | ---------------- | -------------------- | ------------------------------- |